 For this recipe, you will need an ice cream freezer (or another type of ice cream maker), a hand-cranked apparatus with a can container that is placed in an ice bath with salt.
 This ice cream is amazing with a slice of warm pie or a dish of rhubarb cobbler.
 To double the flavor, top the ice cream with an easy rhubarb dessert sauce, or a combination of strawberries and rhubarb.

 If you've never cooked with rhubarb before, this ice cream is a great first recipe to try as it is simple and sweet.
 Rhubarb is at its peak from April to June, and most often sold without its leaves as they are actually poisonous (so if you grow your own, don't forget to remove before cooking!).
 The long celery-like stalks can range from a light pink to a deep red and should be free of blemishes and firm to the touch.
 This vegetable has a very tart flavor, which is why it is most often cooked with a lot of sugar and rarely eaten raw.
 You should store rhubarb in the refrigerator for up to one week.

-Whether you have a plethora of strawberries along with the rhubarb or just love the combination of the two, you can alter this recipe to include both.
-To make strawberry rhubarb ice cream, replace up to half of the rhubarb with sliced fresh strawberries.
+- To make strawberry rhubarb ice cream, replace up to half of the rhubarb with sliced fresh strawberries.
 For a 1 1/2-quart ice cream maker, use 2 cups of diced rhubarb, 1/2 cup of sugar, 2/3 cup of water, 1 tablespoon of lemon juice, a pinch of salt, 1 1/3 cups of heavy cream, 1/4 teaspoon of vanilla, and 1 cup of milk.
 Follow the ice cream freezer manufacturer's directions.